 Publishing in an Open Access Journal is one way of providing people with freely available access to your research.
 Another way you can make your content openly available is via Institutional or Subject Repositories.
 These repositories house, preserve, make accessible and license content held within them.
 They are also known for providing usage data and access to files.

-Before putting a published work into a repository, first ensure that you can do so legally by (a) consulting SHERPA RoMEO to Learn about specific publisher policies related to self-archiving or (b) guaranteeing your right to self-archive by using an Author Addendums when signing a publishing contract (These addendums are used to modify publishing contracts and grant you the right to self archive.)
+Before putting a published work into a repository, first ensure that you can do so legally by (a) consulting SHERPA RoMEO to Learn about specific publisher policies related to self-archiving or (b) guaranteeing your right to self-archive by using an Author Addendums when signing a publishing contract (These addendums are used to modify publishing contracts and serves as a Rights Retention Strategy.)

 After checking on your right to self-archive, next choose a relevant repository.
 Brandon University has an Institutional Repository known as IRBU that accepts content.